Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Subscribe

-Gluten Free Sweet Potato Pizza Crust
+Gluten Free Sweetpotato Pizza Crust (3 Ingredients)

-This post is sponsored by NC Sweet Potatoes, as part of a long-term partnership.
+This post is sponsored by NC Sweetpotatoes, as part of a long-term partnership.

 I promise you’ll love this pizza crust recipe, and top it with all of your favorite things.

-• cooked sweet potato
+• cooked sweetpotato

 • cornstarch